Currency of Ecuador: History

 On December 29, 1845, President Vicente Ramón Roca authorized a coin to compete with the fuertes (full-bodied coin) of other countries.
 This was the peso fuerte, 903 fine.
 The standard of 875 fine for gold was identical to that of Ecuador's neighbors and presented no problem.
 The standard of 903 fine for silver, however, resulted in a heavy export of the coin.
 It disappeared as soon as it entered circulation (Gresham's law), grabbed up by the merchants of Guayaquil.
 On July 7, 1846, the value of the fuerte was raised from 8 to 9 reales in a vain attempt to keep it in circulation.

 The November 1846 monetary law adopted a new type with a bust of Bolívar for gold and a Liberty bust for silver.
 These appeared on coins dated 1847.
-The bulk of the circulating currency consisted of poor quality, worn coins.
+The bulk of the circulating currency consisted of poor-quality, worn coins.
 As soon as the new silver coins appeared, they were clipped and perforated in order to reduce their value to that of the circulating currency, while gold coins immediately disappeared abroad.

 By the 1850s the Quito mint was not receiving enough precious metals to justify its operation.
 It had to coin a minimum of 6,000 pesos a year just to meet overhead.
 The mint was shut down during 1853 while the government considered the options of keeping it open or shutting it down.
-The mint equipment was worn and could not produce coin in sufficient quantity to compete with the foreign coin that entered Ecuador, especially through the port of Guayaquil.
+The mint equipment was worn and could not produce coins in sufficient quantity to compete with the foreign coins that entered Ecuador, especially through the port of Guayaquil.

 Many coins in circulation were pierced with a hole, and this was causing problems in financial transactions.
 The governor of Pichincha Province proclaimed that anyone piercing a coin minted after 1855 would be punished according to existing penal regulations and that anyone receiving such a pierced coin had to make note of the person passing it.